 The series of galleries provides a capsule of Imperial Russia.
 It is not an overtly political affair, as in it didn’t have a message differentiating it from similar showcases I’ve seen before, like the Victorian walls at the National Portrait Gallery.
 This is hardly surprising; it is authored by those faithful to those with noble lineage.
 This uniformity adds a level of consistency: Even though its Russian, it’s just like us, because its display of portraiture of Russian aristocrats, jewels and other artefacts; simply a snapshot of an era in Russian history, because that’s what it is.
 The influences, easily cited from its location, ought to be treated with the same as the British ruling class, because it was.
 This is a point made throughout — a connection between the two nations.
 Mainly, these stemmed from Queen Victoria, who cemented alliances via marriage.
 As the display drew to a close, illusions were made to connections to Queen Elizabeth II, their distant cousin.

 If you know me and anything about my politics, this summation might astound you as I’ll declare my off with their heads republicanism.
-Bonfire Night makes me uncomfortable, not only to my loathing of fireworks, but the celebration of a foiled plot to assassinate royals makes me wince, but despite my magpie appreciation, I am a student of politics, and royalty is politics.
+However I am a student of politics, and royalty is politics.
 Until recently, the rule of law was not the defacto in Europe; its predecessor the divine right of kings ruled the roost.
 Contemporary conceptions of democracy are intertwined or created in opposition to or with royalty.

 Additionally, the study of royalty can lead to the study of women in power.
 Of course, regal power is inherently exclusive, and not representative of womankind.
 In British history, we have the Elizabeths and the Marys, but Tsarinas, in particular those who ruled independently of a man, are another kettle of fish.
 The nature of unruly Russian royal prerogative did not change if it was wielded by a man or a woman.
 Misogyny still reigned, so thanks to Catherine the Great’s son Tsar Paul II, whose hatred of his mother led to the pulling of the plug on women ascending the Russian throne again.
 Ultimately, the lesson we can learn from royalty, and the Romanovs particular, is that women are just as ruthless, cruel and power hungry as men.